 Mergers and acquisitions (M&A) require high-level skills that are not easily obtainable.
 Skills and experience from legal areas such as business transaction, taxation, IP, or even immigration may be called together in this type of work.

 We are happy with the positive results and synergies created by this deal.
-Case after case shows that our commitment to client’s success is real and never fading.
+Case after case shows that our commitment to our client’s success is real and never fading.
 If you have M&A work, please contact us.

 © 2021 Copyright by Lei Jiang LLC.
 All rights reserved.